material-components/material-components-android/docs/theming/Shape.md

 component and defining a custom `shapeAppearanceOverlay`.

-Let's say you wanted to modify `MaterialCardView` so that it uses 16dp rounded corners acrss the entire app.
+Let's say you wanted to modify `MaterialCardView` so that it uses 16dp rounded corners across the entire app.
 All you'd have to do is define your own card style that extends from the widget's style, and set the relevant attributes to the desired theme attributes:

 ```xml
 <style name="Widget.MyApp.MaterialCardView" parent="Widget.MaterialComponents.MaterialCardView">